MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OwaMailboxPolicy.md

 ### -UserVoiceEnabled
 This parameter is available only in the cloud-based service.

 The UserVoiceEnabled parameter specifies whether to enable or disable Outlook UserVoice in Outlook on the web.
-Outlook UserVoice is a customer feedback area that's available in Office 365.
+Outlook UserVoice is a customer feedback area that's available in Microsoft 365.
 Valid values are:

 - $true: Outlook UserVoice is enabled.
 This is the default value.